brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

       State Penitentiary at Angola, a former slave-breeding plantation named for the African nation from which “the most profitable” slaves, according to slave owners, were kidnapped."
+  - person: dolfinette-martin
+    event_bio: "In her words: \"[The hardest issue was] being completely powerless over what happens with your children, if you left children – I left five.
+      My three sons all were brutally shot.
+I had a daughter who had run away and… refused to let anyone take my place in her life… For me, that's the hardest piece of being imprisoned, if you're a parent.
+Every day I worried about my kids.
+Every single day, every day.\""
+  - person: andrea-andersson
+    event_bio: Andrea Andersson is the founding director & chief curator of the Rivers Institute for Contemporary Art & Thought.
 date: 2020-07-23 13:00:00 -0500
 end_date: 2020-07-23 14:00:00 -0500
 series: 92